-Carbon Monoxide vs Carbon Dioxide: What’s the Difference?
+Carbon Monoxide vs Carbon Dioxide: Differences, Uses, & FAQ

 Carbon monoxide (CO) and dioxide (CO2) have a lot in common.
 First, they’re both invisible and tasteless.
 Second, the chemical structure is quite similar.
 However, while monoxide is the combination of two atoms (1 oxygen + 1 carbon), dioxide is a richer compound (2 oxygen atoms mixed with 1 carbon atom).
 That makes CO2 less harmful to humans and pets.
 On top of that, it’s not flammable and easier to work with.

 In contrast, carbon monoxide ignites easily and can kill someone in less than five minutes by pushing air out of their lungs.
 That’s not it for the differences, though!
 There’s a lot more to know about both CO and CO2, including common uses, origin, pros, cons, and more.
 So, let’s talk about it all in more detail!